enrike/ixiapps/README.md

 # ixiapps
-ixi-audio.net classic apps ported to supercollider
+Attemp to port some of the www.ixi-audio.net classic apps to supercollider

+www.ixi-audio.net

+License: GPL